Health care and Health Insurance: What Every Student Should Know

 USC Student Health Fee

 This semesterly fee (appears on your tuition bill) provides access to primary care (well visits and sick visits) and counseling services at USC Student Health Centers.
-Medical appointments and counseling appointments; health education and promotion; immunizations (additional fee may apply) and other travel-related services; on-site appointments with specialists in dermatology, nutrition, allergy, and reproductive/sexual health are also included at no additional cost.
+Medical appointments and counseling appointments; health education and promotion; immunizations (additional fee may apply) and other travel-related services; on-site appointments with specialists in dermatology, nutrition, allergy, physical therapy, occupational therapy, and reproductive/sexual health are also included at no additional cost.

 Are there any costs other than the student health fee?